Accept your offer

-This step is designed to acquaint you with the sometimes complex academic world of Penn State.
+This step is designed to acquaint you with Penn State.
 This program will explore the different academic opportunities available at the University, as well as the requirements of your chosen degree.
 Your first-year testing result will also be interpreted.
 Learn more about New Student Orientation »

-All students have the opportunity to meet with an academic advisor in order to prepare a schedule of classes that meets both their needs, as well as the requirements of their chosen degree.
-New first-year students schedule classes during the New Student Orientation Program (NSO1), while transfer students make an individual appointment with their academic advisor.
-Transfer students will be notified by mail with the contact information for their assigned academic advisor.
+All students have the opportunity to meet with an academic adviser in order to prepare a schedule of classes that meets both their needs, as well as the requirements of their chosen degree.
+New first-year students schedule classes during the New Student Orientation Program (NSO1), while transfer students make an individual appointment with their academic adviser.
+Transfer students will be notified by mail with the contact information for their assigned academic adviser.

 At this stage, you are ready to attend classes.
 Class times, building names, and room numbers are printed on your schedule of classes.
 A printed campus map may be obtained in the Admissions Office, or view our online campus map.
 E-mail the admissions office if you'd like us to arrange a tour for you.
 The Registrar's Office can provide you with a complete schedule of important dates for the entire semester.